Art and Architecture of the West Highlands

 Day 2

 A relaxed morning exploring Glasgow.
-Perhaps the famous Burrell Museum, newly opened after a 4-year closure for restoration, Kelvingrove with its magnificent art gallery/museum, or a tour of the Merchant City.
-Then after lunch we meet our guide for an afternoon excursion down the Clyde, passing several country houses of note, including Lorimer’s Formakin, with its monkey-topped gate lodges; Finlaystone, home of the chief of Clan Macmillan set in famous gardens with sweeping views across the Clyde; and Renfrewshire’s finest Classical house, Ardgowan, built c.1800 by Robert Adam’s assistant Hugh Cairncross and still occupied by the Shaw Stewarts today.
+Perhaps the famous Burrell Museum, newly re-opened after a number of years' closure for restoration, Kelvingrove with its magnificent art gallery/museum, or a tour of the Merchant City.
+Then after lunch we meet our guide for an afternoon excursion down the Clyde, passing several country houses of note, including Lorimer’s Formakin, with its monkey-topped gate lodges; Finlaystone, home of the chief of Clan Macmillan set in famous gardens with sweeping views across the Clyde; and Renfrewshire’s finest neo-classical house, Ardgowan, built c.1800 by Robert Adam’s assistant Hugh Cairncross and still occupied by the Shaw Stewarts today.
 Back to the city for a relaxed evening, taking in some of the fascinating maritime heritage of Gourock and Greenock along the way.

 Day 3

-Stop for lunch at the Loch Fyne Oyster Bar before a private tour of Ardkinglas, Arts-&-Crafts masterpiece of Sir Robert Lorimer (see photo below).
+Stop for lunch at the Loch Fyne Oyster Bar before a private tour of Ardkinglas, Arts-&-Crafts masterpiece of Sir Robert Lorimer, which has also featured in a number of films, notably A Very British Scandal; Behind Her Eyes; My Life So Far and The Water Horse (see photo below).
 We stay the night at a cozy loch-side inn nearby.

 Day 4

-Then a short drive through the Argyll hills to extraordinary St Conan’s Kirk overlooking Loch Awe and the picturesque ruins of Kilchurn Castle, before driving on to Oban and the ferry to the Isle of Mull, where we stay for two nights.
+Then a short drive through the Argyll hills to extraordinary St Conan’s Kirk overlooking Loch Awe and the picturesque ruins of Kilchurn Castle, famously painted by Turner, before driving on to Oban and the ferry to the Isle of Mull, where we stay for two nights.

 Day 5

-A day exploring the isle of Mull: David Bryce’s Scotch Baronial Torosay Castle with garden terraces by Lorimer superbly sited above the Firth of Lorne; Castle Duart, ancient stronghold of Clan Maclean and a fascinating example of early-20th-century castle restoration; and a visit to Iona, ancient centre of Celtic Christianity, which in 2021 celebrated the 1,500th anniversary of the birth of St. Columba, founder of the monastery with its famous Abbey.
+A day exploring the isle of Mull: Castle Duart, ancient stronghold of Clan Maclean guarding a junction of sea-highways and a fascinating example of early-20th-century castle restoration.
+Detour to Lochbuie, a traditional island estate with 1793 Lochbuie House, Moy Castle, famous for its role in Powell and Pressburger’s 1945 classic, I Know Where I’m Going, and a standing-stone circle over 4,000 years oldVisit to Iona, ancient centre of Celtic Christianity, which in 2021 celebrated the 1,500th anniversary of the birth of St. Columba, founder of the monastery with its famous Abbey.
 The island was also a favourite haunt of the Scottish Colourists and we will see some of the beautiful beaches and landscapes they painted.

 Day 6

 We take the morning ferry from Mull to Lochaline on the remote Morvern peninsula.
-There, we visit Ardtornish, one of the best documented examples of a grand Victorian Highland house, which is also noted for its outstanding West Coast gardens, plus Kinlochaline Castle, a late medieval tower house restored as a private home.
-Lunch nearby (local freshly caught seafood is a tempting option).
+There, we visit Ardtornish, one of the best documented examples of a grand Victorian Highland house, which is also noted for its outstanding West Coast gardens, pioneering estate buildings, and, plus Kinlochaline Castle, a late medieval tower house restored as a private home.
+Lunch nearby (local freshly caught seafood at the Whitehouse Restaurant in Locahaline is a tempting option).
 Then we travel through the wild landscape of the 'Rough Bounds' into Moidart to visit the impossibly romantic ruin of Castle Tioram, ancient stronghold of the Macdonalds of Clanranald, which stands on a little island accessible at low tide.

 Day 7

-A day exploring Moidart, including a private tour of Kinlochmoidart House, with its complete ensemble of richly crafted decoration, furniture and fittings, and its environs, where the fugitive Bonnie Prince Charlie hid in 1746 after his defeat at the Battle of Culloden.
-Pub lunch at Glenuig, or, if the weather is fine, a picnic and a stroll down to the deserted crofting village at Smirisary by the sea, immortalised in Margaret Leigh’s book A Spade Among the Rushes.
-Late afternoon visit/refreshments at Roshven House, with its important artistic connections, notably the Victorian artist Jemima Blackburn, and collection of her paintings and of contemporary Scottish art.
+A day exploring Moidart, including a visit to Kinlochmoidart House, a perfectly preserved showcase of sophisticated Aesthetic Movement taste that has remained in the same family since it was built in 1884.
+Travel through this romantic landscape, where the fugitive Bonnie Prince Charlie was in hiding following his defeat at the Battle of Culloden in 1746, to Glenuig, for a pub lunch, or, if the weather is fine, a picnic and a stroll down to the deserted crofting village at Smirisary by the sea, immortalised in Margaret Leigh’s book A Spade Among the Rushes.

 Day 8